MaryamAdmz/CapstoneProject/README.md

   - The dataset contains a duplicated column, Personalized_Recommendation_Frequency, once as an object type and once as int64.
   - No outliers were detected in the dataset.

 Based on my analysis of the dataset, several interesting patterns emerged about how customers interact with Amazon.
-These insights focus on age, gender, product preferences, and browsing habits.
+These insights individually focus on age, gender, product preferences, and browsing habits:
 - Age Group Activity: Young users aged 0–20 are the most active on the platform.
 They interact with the website more than other age groups.
 - Gender Breakdown: Most customers are female (58.5%), followed by male (23.6%), prefer not to say (14.8%), and others (3.16%).
 - Popular Product Categories: